EdmundXie/MSc-Project/README.md

 On top of this, there is also the vector bin packing problem with conflicts $(VB{PC}_d)$ due to conflicts between items (two items cannot be placed in the same bin) and the multidimensional requirement $\left(d\geq2\right)\$ . (e.g.size, weight of the items)

 ### Scheduling LRAs in shared clusters
-The LRA scheduling problem is similar to VBPd in that the aim is to deploy all the LRAs with a minimum number of nodes without exceeding the constraints.
+The LRA scheduling problem is similar to $(VB{PC}_d)$ in that the aim is to deploy all the LRAs with a minimum number of nodes without exceeding the constraints.
 Still, it has some specific requirements [R1]-[R4] as follows:
 #### [R1] multi-dimensional resource requirements
 In running LRAs in a node, shared resources such as CPU cache and memory of the nodes need to be occupied, and other LRAs cannot use the occupied resources.
 This means that, in analogy to the items in the bin packing problem, LRAs cannot be placed in nodes in parallel in the same dimension.
 #### [R2] LRA conflict constraints